My doctor prescribed Ambien, and it's worked great for me. But I'm afraid I might become dependent on it. Is that likely?

 However, relying on a sleep medication generally isn't the best long-term solution for insomnia.
 Medications can mask an underlying problem that needs treatment.
 They can also cause side effects.

 Sleep medications can be useful in the short term — but the best approach is to address whatever's causing your sleep problems in the first place.
-If you still have trouble sleeping, other therapies include learning new sleep habits (such as keeping your bedtime and wake time consistent from day to day), getting counseling for anxiety or other psychological concerns, and using stress-reduction techniques.
+Other therapies include learning new sleep habits (such as keeping your bedtime and wake time consistent from day to day), getting counseling for anxiety or other psychological concerns, and using stress-reduction techniques.